electricimp/W5100/README.md

 ```

 ### setMode(*mode*)
-The *configureNetworkSettings()* method takes one required parameter *mode*.
-The mode can be selected by or-ing together one or more mode constants.
+The *configureNetworkSettings()* method takes one required parameter: *mode*.
+The *mode* can be selected by or-ing together one or more mode constants.
 See the table below for possible mode constants.

 #### Modes
 | Mode Constant | Description |